anandcu3/Federated-Learning-for-Remote-Sensing/documentation/Technical Documentation.md

      * Batch Size
      * Validation Split
-     * Data directory and multilabel excelfile path The details are given below
+     * Data directory and multilabel excelfile path The details are given below.

 - `visualize.py`: This file is used to plot the results from training.
-When training the FL models using  `main.py` a `csv` is generated containing *loss*, *accuracy* and *F1-Score*.
+When training the FL models using  `main.py` a `csv` file is generated containing *loss*, *accuracy* and *F1-Score*.
 For more details on how to use the arguments use `python visualize.py -h`.
 - `legacy_notebooks` : Code before combining all notebooks to a single project.
 Initial work was done almost individually.
 - `multilabels` : Contains the multilabel excel files for the UCMerced_LandUse dataset.
 - `cnn_nets.py` : Contains the CNN architectures that can be used: `ResNet34`, `LeNet` and `AlexNet`
+    * `LeNet`: This model is copied from the original, with some minor adjustments for our dataset; the Kernel size is set to 5x5, additionally we adjust the output layer to our dataset.
+    * `ResNet34`: We use the `ResNet34` model provided by PyTorch and adjust the output layer to our dataset.
+The `pretrained` flag is set to `false`.
+    * `AlexNet`: We use the `AlexNet` model provided by PyTorch and adjust the output layer to our dataset.
+The `pretrained` flag is set to `false`.
-- `custom_dataloader.py` : Includes the functions to split data across multiple clients in both IID and non-IID distributions.
+- `custom_dataloader.py` : Functions used in the class are used to generate a dataloader for an arbitrary number of clients and split the data in both IID and non-IID distributions.
 Furthermore it checks which classes are least correlated.
 - `custom_loss_fns.py` : Custom loss functions can be found here.
 One loss function is specifically for the FedProx Federated Learning algorithm.
 The other one is a wrapper to the Pytorch loss function.
 This was included to have a generic train function that supports custom loss functions.
 - `CustomDataSet.py` : Inherits the abstract class `torch.utils.data.Dataset` and overrides `__len__` and `__getitem__` method.
 This custom dataset class supports multilabel for each image.
 - `federated_train_algorithms.py` : Includes the implemented Federated Learning models.
 Supported FL algorithms:
     * FedAvg (Federated Averaging) ([Paper](https://arxiv.org/abs/1602.05629))
     * FedProx ([Paper](https://arxiv.org/abs/1812.06127))
     * Bulk Synchronous Processing (BSP) ([Paper](https://dl.acm.org/doi/10.1145/79173.79181))
+    More information on the implementation of each algorithm can be found below.
 - `FL_with_pytorch_only.ipynb` : The final notebook version from which the modular code was written from.
 -  `train.py` : The file has the training loop.
 This training loop is used by all federated algorithms.
 - `requirements.txt` : Can be used directly with pip/conda to setup the required packages.